Skip to main content

 There was a kernel of truth in the drama.
 Friedrich von Steuben was a Prussian soldier who had served with distinction in the Seven Years’ War and had become an aide-de-camp to Frederick the Great.
 But he had never advanced beyond the rank of captain.

-As America goes into its fifty-fifth presidential election, we should remember that there might have been only one—if we hadn’t had the only candidate on earth who could do the job
+As America goes into its 55th presidential election, we should remember that there might have been only one if we hadn’t had the only original candidate on Earth who could do the job.

 Why a 200-year-old decoration offers evidence in the controversy surrounding the Hiroshima bombing.